The best wood burning stove for cabins, sheds, tiny homes and small spaces

 For wood to burn efficiently, it must be seasoned or dried.
 The moisture content should be under 20% otherwise, your burn will be a) inefficient b) potentially increase the soot deposits in your chimney and c) emit more smoke and pollution.

-To get wood to that moisture level means the wood must either be seasoned or kiln dried.
+To get wood to that moisture level the wood must either be seasoned or kiln dried.
 I have a bit of an issue with kiln drying on the basis that you are using one form of energy to dry wood so you can burn it, so it’s like using double the energy!
 However, I’ve been told that many kilns run off ‘waste wood’, which I guess is better, but it still seems wasteful to me.

 The Woodshack have a nice blog post about moisture levels in wood and how to check if it’s really dry enough to burn efficiently: https://www.the-woodshack.co.uk/blog/moisture-content-of-firewood-explained